bilal-fazlani/distributed-systems-patterns/README.md

 ## Write Ahead Log

-Write Ahead Log uses Append Only Log to store data.
+Write Ahead Log uses Append Only Log to persist data.
 Additionally it stores the data in memory.
-It comes with the same advantages as Append Only Log but also additionally provides faster reads.
+It provides durability with faster reads.

 See [DurableKVStore.scala](src/main/scala/com/bilalfazlani/DurableKVStore.scala) for implementation.